Signed in as:

-Dawn Stafford advances interior space as a relational system governed by proportion, perception, and material alignment.
-Through her creation of the Body of Design framework, spatial hierarchy is redefined as a structured condition—emerging through calibrated relationships rather than imposed composition.
+Dawn Stafford advances interior space as a relational system shaped through proportion, perception, and material alignment.
+Through the Body of Design, spatial hierarchy is understood not as a fixed construct, but as a condition that emerges through relationships in use.

 Within this framework, form is not applied but revealed.
-It emerges through spatial relations that orient, stabilize, and extend the environment, producing coherence that is both perceptible and sustained over time.
+It emerges through spatial relationships that operate across orientation, stability, and extension, producing coherence that is perceptible and sustained over time.

 Her work situates interior design within a more precise theoretical domain, bridging embodied perception with spatial analysis.
 Drawing from phenomenology, sensory experience, and the anatomy of form, she advances a framework through which interiors are understood not as arrangements, but as relational systems.